 Photo: Judy during her engagement at the Sahara Hotel in Las Vegas, Nevada, September 18 through October 29, 1962.

 December 31, 1964: Judy appeared at the Actor’s Studio Benefit, accompanied by daughter Lorna, son Joey, and Mark Herron.
 No recording from the event is known to exist.

 December 31, 1965: Judy and her husband Mark Herron attended a New Year’s Eve party given by Pamela Mason.

 Photo: Judy and Herron at the Sahara in Las Vegas, Nevada, in November 1965.

-This performance was finally restored, remastered and put out on the wonderful CD “Swan Songs, First Flights” in 2014.
+Performances from this engagement were finally restored, remastered, and put out on the wonderful CD “Swan Songs, First Flights” in 2014.